I Wish I'd Bought (More Of) These Consumer Stocks

 We cannot discuss consumer stocks without discussing one of my "darlings" - one of the stocks I write frequently about.
 If we look at what Thor Industries has done since COVID-19 started, it's not hard to understand why my stake is approaching a near triple-digit capital appreciation.

 The nay-sayers believed that Thor would crash and burn due to its cyclical exposure to a hard-to-predict industry.
 The truth proved to be quite the opposite, beyond even my expectations.
-People around the world are taking to the roads - we've seen positive RV development in Europe as well as the rest of the world, and Thor Industries with its exposure, is reaping the rewards for its near-dominant position following the EHG merger.
+People around the world are taking to the roads - we've seen positive RV development in Europe as well as the rest of the world, and Thor Industries, with its exposure, is reaping the rewards for its near-dominant position following the EHG merger.

-I would never invest at this valuation - we're looking at a 30% overvaluation to even my conservative estimates for the company - but for those of us who invested in this company, and didn't let the BB credit rating bother us, we can now enjoy a 2-3.5% YoC compared to a 1.5% current yield.
+I would never invest at this valuation - we're looking at a 30% overvaluation to even my conservative estimates for the company - but for those of us who invested in this company and didn't let the BB credit rating bother us, we can now enjoy a 2.0-3.5% YoC compared to a 1.5% current yield.
 Or, we can do like I myself have considered doing - and take some profits to reinvest elsewhere if the multiples expand much further.
 I want to show you a small example of where we are given the current earnings multiple were seeing.

-(Source: F.A.S.T Graphs)
+(Source: F.A.S.T.
+Graphs)

-Regardless of Investor's choice here, you're in a very good position here, if you invested.
+Regardless of investor's choice, you're in a very good position here, if you invested.
 Thor Industries, unfortunately, is otherwise a class 4 stock due to the lack of good credit rating and comes in at only 2.5/4.3, mostly due to the ridiculous overvaluation, low yield, and credit rating.
 This fails to uplift the positive points from the 29-year dividend streak and payout growth as well as other positive metrics.
 It also highlights one of the flaws in my model, if we want to call it that, as my model (as of yet) is lacking in emphasizing qualitative companies that lack a good credit rating and dividend safety.

 What I know is that I'm extremely pleased with my Thor Industries position, and it represents the highest return in the entire Consumer Discretionary part of my portfolio.

 Investors looking at the company right now should exercise extreme caution, however, and consider investing elsewhere.
-I say this because if you look at the current valuation, the market is essentially valuing Thor as though the crisis had passed and the company was giving us 2018 earnings - which they most assuredly may not do.
+I say this because if you look at the current valuation, the market is essentially valuing Thor as though the crisis had passed, and the company was giving us 2018 earnings - which they most assuredly may not do.

 4. Home Depot (HD)